Fatima-css/aws-s3-cloudfront/README.md

 * Created an S3 bucket named: csa-static-resume in the us-east-1 region.
 * Uploaded the resume object file: csa-resume.pdf.
 * Disabled the default "Block Public Access" settings.
-Which is enabled by default as a security measure, would have prevented the bucket from ever becoming public.
+Which is enabled by default as a security measure, and would have prevented the bucket from ever becoming public.

 ### 2. S3 Errors Encountered and Resolved